 Alice left Samos yesterday to return for one month in Washington, D.C.
 My brother Nikos is now with his traditional caïque the “Faneromeni” on the island of Schinousa. he has had some medical problems and now we have plans to link and sail together with both our boats.
 So, I scrapped my plans to sail this month north to the Sporades and decided instead to sail south and meet Nikos.

 In the mean time, here in Samos the N wind is blowing at force 6 and with much higher gusts.
 I departed Samos Marina at 1000 and motored just 1.4 M to Mycale Bay (Μυκάλη) [37° 42.3' N 26° 58.8' E] where I anchored, at 1020, in 4 m depth over sand letting out 35 m of chain.
 It was calm here but the gusts were at 30 knots.
-The forecasts call for similar conditions for tomorrow but with the wind subsiding by Saturday.
-My plan is to stay here until then.
+The forecasts called for similar conditions for tomorrow but with the wind subsiding by Saturday.
+My plan was to stay here until then.

 Yesterday there was a fire in Samos.
 Three airplanes and a helicopter dumped sea water and managed to keep it under control by nightfall.
-Today the fire-fighting planes are scooping sea water here in Mycale and close to Thetis and dump it over the burned area, on the north side of the island, to prevent any more flareups.
+Today the fire-fighting planes were scooping sea water here in Mycale and close to Thetis and dumped it over the burned area, on the north side of the island, to prevent any more flareups.

 I relaxed under the tent and did a lot of swimming and snorkeling.
 I scraped the underside of the boat from the accumulated growth.